HIPAA Security Rule: Technical Requirements

 Most organizations fail HIPAA audits not because they lack the technology but because they lack the documentation and administration.
 They have encryption, but no documented policy about what should be encrypted.
 They have audit logs, but nobody's reviewing them.
 They have access controls, but they've never done a formal review of who has access to what.
 They have incident procedures, but nobody's trained on them.
 They have security policies, but they're three years old and don't match what actually happens in the organization.

 The other common failure is missing administrative controls while assuming technical controls alone are sufficient.
 You can have the best encryption and access controls in the world, but if one employee writes passwords on sticky notes and leaves them on their desk, the controls are useless.
 If clinicians know they can share login credentials with colleagues, your access controls fail.
-HIPAA requires both technical controls and the procedures and training to make those controls actually work.
+HIPAA requires both technical controls and the procedures and training to make those controls work.

 The Security Rule requires starting with a documented risk assessment, then implementing appropriate administrative, physical, and technical controls aligned to your identified risks.
 You don't need to be perfect.
 You need to be reasonable and documented.
 The regulation is flexible on how controls are implemented, which means you can tailor your approach to your specific environment.
 But that flexibility comes with a burden: you have to understand your risks, make justified control decisions, and document everything.
 Most organizations fail on documentation and maintenance of controls, not on the initial implementation.
-They build the machine right but then don't maintain it or prove they've maintained it.

 Fully Compliance provides educational content about IT compliance and cybersecurity.
 This article reflects information about HIPAA as of its publication date.
-Regulations, penalties, and requirements evolve—consult a qualified compliance professional for guidance specific to your organization.
+Regulations, penalties, and requirements evolve — consult a qualified compliance professional for guidance specific to your organization.